Understanding Autism

 In this workshop, you will have the opportunity to learn about autism, neurodiversity, and how you can support autistics in your community and at community events.
 This workshop is ideal for community organisations, support workers or anyone who would like to learn more about autism.

-• Barriers faced by autistics in the community
+• Common barriers faced by autistics in the community

 Cost